SmoothCoder12/SmoothCoder12/README.md

 <!--
 Hello Pranav!
-This is the definitive, polished version of your README.
+This is the latest version of your README, designed to be more dynamic and professional.
 **Action Items:**
-1. Update your GitHub username in the stats image links at the bottom (I've used 'pranav-s-kokate').
+1. Update 'YOUR_GITHUB_USERNAME_HERE' in the stats links at the bottom.
-2. Replace the placeholder links for your Portfolio, LinkedIn, and all your projects.
+2. Replace the placeholder links for your Portfolio and LinkedIn.
 -->

 <h1 align="center">Hi there, I'm Pranav Sachin Kokate 👋</h1>